HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 #### Section Time Range

-The [Section Time Range Observation](StructureDefinition-SectionTimeRangeObservation.html)defines a machine-readable business rule for restricting the time interval of information within a section.
+The [Section Time Range Observation](StructureDefinition-SectionTimeRangeObservation.html) defines a machine-readable business rule for restricting the time interval of information within a section.
 It's optional and can be applied in any section to avoid overwhelming or irrelevant content.
 This entry links to human-readable information that explains the applied business rules found in the section's narrative text.

 #### Section Time Range Observation